Explainable Gated Bayesian Recurrent Neural Network for Non-Markov State Estimation: Explainable Gated Bayesian Recurrent Neural Network

-Given that MGBRNN features a recursive architecture, the backpropagation through time (BPTT) algorithm \cite{bptt} is utilized for its training, which is a technique commonly used in training RNNs.
+The end-to-end training of the six network modules in EGBRNN is realized by conducting the stochastic gradient descent for gradients of the loss to learnable parameters.
+Since all operations in the filtering process of the EGBRNN implemented by Gaussian approximation, as in Eqs. (\ref{ekf_state_pred})-(\ref{ekf_xzP}) and (\ref{gau_state_up})-(\ref{gau_cov_up}), are differentiable, these gradients can be computed.
+Considering complex nonlinear operations may be involved, it is intractable to compute these gradients manually, so we compute them automatically with the auto-differentiation tool \cite{tensorflow}.
+Given that EGBRNN features a recursive architecture, the backpropagation through time (BPTT) algorithm \cite{bptt} is utilized for its training, which is a technique commonly used in training RNNs.
 The BPTT algorithm efficiently captures temporal dependencies by unfolding the network over time and computing gradient estimates in both forward and backward directions, making it effective for handling sequential data.
-Concretely, we utilize shared network parameters to unfold MGBRNN over time and calculate the forward and backward gradient estimations across the network.
+Concretely, we utilize shared network parameters to unfold EGBRNN over time and calculate the forward and backward gradient estimations across the network.

+{\emph{Remark 3: The spatial placement of the sub-network modules, as well as their inputs and outputs, in the EGBRNN's internal gated structure are derived from Bayesian filtering theory, giving these sub-network modules a well-defined physical meaning.
+In the forward filtering process, these physically well-defined network modules work together to achieve accurate state estimation.
+Through end-to-end training, each network module optimizes its learnable parameters based on its placement and role in the overall network.
+Therefore, these network modules are able to learn the optimal parameters required to perform their specific functions based on their effect on the final state estimation results.
+The subsequent ablation experiment demonstrates the effectiveness of these network modules' functions.}}